 Guess what: hot water for PAD relief could be the solution you’re searching for!
 After all, peripheral arterial disease (PAD) is a condition that affects blood flow to your arms and legs.
 It can be painful, causing cramps and other discomfort, especially when you walk.
 But that’s not all.
 Studies reveal that PAD patients also have a higher risk for lung cancer.
 So addressing symptoms and managing your disease could actually save your life.

-As Houston area vein specialists, we often recommend light exercise to help people manage PAD pain.
+As Houston and Dallas area vein specialists, we often recommend light exercise to help people manage PAD pain.
 And now, a study published in the AJP Heart and Circulatory Physiology suggests that hot water therapy may be equally effective.
 Of course, when we’re looking for tools to manage PAD pain, more is always better.
 Which is why this could be great news for PAD sufferers.
 Especially if you’re not yet able to exercise!

 What Causes PAD?

 To understand why hot water therapy helps PAD, we have to explore why you get this disease.
 PAD sets in when fatty buildup accumulates in your arteries.
 In turn, that reduces blood flow to your limbs.
 Then, because of reduced blood flow, you experience muscle pain while walking.
 (We call this symptom claudication.)

 Many PAD patients are told to manage their pain with supervised exercise.
 But there’s a catch: the PAD pains often make exercise too painful.
 That’s why this research out of New Zealand is so exciting: scientists discovered that ongoing heat therapy will improve cardiovascular health in PAD patients.
 Plus, it manages muscle pain and makes exercise a more likely possibility!